Structure fire in Elkhorn causes severe damage, no injuries

-According to a member of the Kimball Volunteer Fire Department, there were no injuries due to the fire.
+According to a member of the Keystone Volunteer Fire Department, there were no injuries due to the fire.

 The cause of the fire is undetermined at this time.